karinasantosfelippe/CSE210/prove/Develop03/README.md

 I have my program working with a library of scriptures rather than a single one.
 A scripture is randomly chosen and presented to the user.
 The program ask for the user if wants to restart and a new scripture is randomly selected.
 The Reference class has a list of verses and there are two constructors to allow the user add a single verse or a list of verses.
+The Scripture class has a method to show all the words of an scripture to satisfy the random selection in the AppConstants class.